icerpc/icerpc-docs/pages/docs/slice/index.md

 and the operations that can be performed on it.
 It is a language and platform agnostic way to describe the flow of data in your application.

-Below is a simple example of a showing the Slice langauge .
+Below is a simple example of a showing the Slice language .
 It defines a module named `Hello`, a struct named `Person`, and an interface named `Greeter`.
 The `Greeter` interface defines a single operation, `greet`, which takes a `Person` and returns a `string`.